SNES-Tools/haskell-65816/cryptol_notes.md

 The motto of "Well typed programs do not go wrong" has me wondering a previous thing we thought about...
 Can we encode cycle count information into the types?
-This is a place where inference is entirely necessary; the programmer can't runs in a time lower than is humanly (or computerly) possible to implement in assembly.
+This is a place where inference is entirely necessary; the programmer can't say that a program runs in a time lower than is humanly (or computerly) possible to implement in assembly.

 Is size polymorphism a good fit for Horace?
 Size polymorphism + algebraic data types (or are they really the same thing!?)?